linusshops/.github/PULL_REQUEST_TEMPLATE.md

 - Reference the issue this fixes or closes.
 - Highlight the changes in this PR.
 - Set at least one Reviewer.
 - Set yourself as an Assignee.
-This will make it easier tracking in Projects.
+This will make it easier for tracking in Projects.
 - Delete this comment stub.

 Extra reading: